top of page

 HOW IT WORKS

-Participants in the virtual peer network join twice-monthly sessions, alternating between videoconferencing and spatial technologies.
-Coordinators and peers facilitate sessions using mixed-reality headsets and 360-degree cameras.
-A mixed-methods evaluation compares these tools to videoconferencing to assess outcomes and reintegration for better patient tie.
+Participants in the virtual peer network meet twice monthly, alternating between standard videoconferencing and spatial-technology sessions.
+Coordinators and peers facilitate the spatial sessions using mixed-reality headsets and 360-degree cameras.
+A mixed-methods evaluation will compare these tools with traditional videoconferencing to assess outcomes and support reintegration, ultimately strengthening patient connections.

 THE BENEFITS